konstantinoskouk90/web-scraper/README.md

 **How To Run**:

 1. (Mandatory) Make sure you have [yarn](https://www.npmjs.com/package/yarn) installed globally.
-This project uses the newest version of yarn `3.0.0-rc.6`.
+This project uses version `3.1.0-rc.8`.

 2. (Mandatory) This project has been setup as a monorepo.
 You will need to run `yarn install` from the root when you first clone to install all dependencies.